MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/ItemStack.md

 setLore(loreList?: string[]): void
 `

 Sets the lore value - a secondary display string - for an ItemStack.
+The lore list is cleared if set to an empty string or undefined.

 #### **Parameters**
 - **loreList**?: *string*[] = `null`

+  List of lore lines.
+Each element in the list represents a new line.
+The maximum lore line count is 20.
+The maximum lore line length is 50 characters.

 > [!IMPORTANT]
 > This function can't be called in read-only mode.